gammu/gammu/docs/manual/smsd/config.rst

     in support for backends).

     ``FILES``
-        stores messages in files, see :ref:`smsd_files` for details ``NULL``
+        stores messages in files, see :ref:`gammu-smsd-files` for details ``NULL``
-        does not store messages at all, see gammu\-smsd\-null(7) for details ``MYSQL``
+        does not store messages at all, see :ref:`gammu-smsd-null` for details ``MYSQL``
-        stores messages in MySQL database, see gammu\-smsd\-mysql(7) for details ``PGSQL``
+        stores messages in MySQL database, see :ref:`gammu-smsd-mysql` for details ``PGSQL``
-        stores messages in PostgreSQL database, see gammu\-smsd\-pgsql(7) for details ``DBI``
+        stores messages in PostgreSQL database, see :ref:`gammu-smsd-pgsql` for details ``DBI``
-        stores messages in any database supported by libdbi, this includes MSSQL, MySQL, PostgreSQL or SQLite databases, see gammu\-smsd\-dbi(7) for details
+        stores messages in any database supported by libdbi, this includes MSSQL, MySQL, PostgreSQL or SQLite databases, see :ref:`gammu-smsd-dbi` for details

 .. config:option:: PIN